Olei Hagardom: Barazani and Feinstein

-Moshe Barazani and Meir Feinstein committed suicide in their prison cell with handgrenades smuggled to them in a basket of oranges.
+Moshe Barazani and Meir Feinstein committed suicide in their prison cell with grenades smuggled to them in a basket of oranges.
 The grenades were placed inside hollowed out orange peels.
 The original plan was to carry the concealed grenades with them as they were taken to the gallows then use them to carry out a suicide attack, but allegedly after they learned that Rabbi Goldman would be present at the time of the execution, the plan was dropped.
 Instead, Barazani and Feinstein blew themselves up in their jail cell shortly before the execution.

 Irgun and Lehi actions to stop the executions

+Menachem Begin refused to grant to condemned fighters a right to appeal for clemency.
 The Irgun adopted a policy of hostage-taking in response to British death sentences passed down on its members.
 After two Irgun fighters, Yosef Simchon and Michael Ashbel, were sentenced to death for raid on the Sarafand army base in 1946, the Irgun seized five British officers as hostages and threatened to hang them if the sentences were carried out.
 The sentences were commuted.
-After Dov Gruner and three other Irgun fighters captured during the Night of the Beatings were sentenced to death, the Irgun abducted a British judge and intelligence officer and threatened to kill its hostages if the sentences were carried out.
-The British announced an indefinite postponement in the executions, and the hostages were released, although the British later hanged the prisoners.
-In addition, Lehi also managed to get the death sentences of 18 of its members commuted at one point after threatening to kill 100 Britons in response.
+After Dov Gruner and three other Irgun fighters captured during the Night of the Beatings were sentenced to death, the Irgun abducted a Tel Aviv district judge Ralph Windham and a British businessman, the former Major H.J.
+Collins, and threatened to kill its hostages if the sentences were carried out.
+Sir Alan Cunningham threatened to impose martial law on parts of Palestine if they were not released but announced a postponement to allow Gruner time to make an appeal to the Privy Council, whereupon the two hostages were released.
+In addition, Lehi also managed to get the death sentences of 18 of its members commuted at one point after threatening to kill 100 Britons in retaliation.

 After Avshalom Haviv, Meir Nakar, and Yaakov Weiss were sentenced to death for their role in the Acre Prison break, the Irgun kidnapped two British Army Intelligence Corps sergeants, Clifford Martin and Mervyn Paice in Netanya.
 The Irgun announced that hanging its fighters would result in the subsequent hanging of the British soldiers.
 Haviv, Nakar, and Weiss were executed on July 29, 1947.
 The bodies of Clifford Martin and Mervyn Paice were subsequently found hanging from trees in a forest near Netanya.
-Their bodies had been booby-trapped with a homemade bomb.
+The area around and immediately below their bodies had been booby-trapped with a homemade bomb.

 Menachem Begin spoke of the event saying: "it was one of the most bitter moments of my life but the cruel action in Netanya not only saved dozens of Jews from the gallows but also broke the neck of the British occupation, because when the gallows break down, the British rule, which relied on it, breaks on its own".
 After this event, there were no more executions of Jewish militants by the British.